DavidAnson/vscode-markdownlint/README.md

 !test/except/this/one.md
 ```

-An example of using Code's workspace configuration to ignore files by glob might be:
+An example of using VS Code's workspace configuration to ignore files by glob might be:

 ```json
 {